How to Get an Alexa Rank for Your WordPress Site

 Yoast is a plugin that brings SEO features directly into your post-editing process.
 These real-time alerts can help you fine-tune your content in terms of readability and keyword optimization, among other things.

 Essentially, you’ll want to leverage WordPress’ vast Plugin Directory and build helpful tools into your blog content creation process.
 You can improve your editing workflow with a plugin like Edit Flow for instance.
 Additionally, simply making sure your old posts are getting some attention by using the Revive Old Posts plugin can help generate interest in your content.

-Establishing your website’s trust and authority – two big factors in Google’s algorithm – can also impact your Alexa ranking.
-This is because the more prevalent you are in Google search results, the more likely web users are to click on your content.
+Establishing your website’s trust and authority—two big factors in Google’s algorithm—can also impact your Alexa ranking.
+This is because the more prevalent you are in Google search results, the more likely an internet user is to click on your content.